andrebola/andrebola.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Since 2015 I am a software developer and researcher at the <a href="http://mtg.upf.edu/research/labs/asp-lab">Music Technology Group</a> of <a href="http://upf.edu">Pompeu Fabra University</a> in Barcelona, Spain.
-Previously I worked developing <a href="http://dunya.compmusic.upf.edu">Dunya</a> for the project <a href="http://compmusic.upf.edu/">Compmusic</a>, also I worked developing <a href="http://freesound.org">freesound</a> and now I work mostly on music recommendation systems. </p>
+<p>Since 2015 doing researcher at the <a href="http://mtg.upf.edu/research/labs/asp-lab">Music Technology Group</a> of <a href="http://upf.edu">Pompeu Fabra University</a> in Barcelona, Spain.
+Worked developing <a href="http://dunya.compmusic.upf.edu">Dunya</a> for the project <a href="http://compmusic.upf.edu/">Compmusic</a>, also I worked developing <a href="http://freesound.org">freesound</a> and currenty on music recommendation systems in collaboration with Kakao. </p>

-<p>Currently I am also working on my master thesis about representations of Tango lyrics.
-Based on a deep learning models the lyrics are transformed to a vector representation that gives a good performance of many task like genre clasification or year prediction.</p>
+<p>Between 2016 and 2018 completed a master degree in Universidad de la Republica (Uruguay), the topic of the thesis is about representations of Tango lyrics.
+Based on a deep learning models the lyrics are transformed to a vector representation that gives a good performance of many task like genre clasification or year prediction.

+Since 2018 I am a phD student in the MTG, the main topic is music recommendation in the long tail using a multimodal approach.</p>

 <h2>Interests</h2>